Drosophila: Reproduction

 Males of this genus are known to have the longest sperm cells of any studied organism on Earth, including one species, D. bifurca, that has sperm cells that are 58 mm long.
 The cells mostly consist of a long, thread-like tail, and are delivered to the females in tangled coils.
 The other members of the genus Drosophila also make relatively few giant sperm cells, with that of D. bifurca being the longest.
 D. melanogaster sperm cells are a more modest 1.8 mm long, although this is still about 35 times longer than a human sperm.
 Several species in the D. melanogaster species group are known to mate by traumatic insemination.

 Drosophila species vary widely in their reproductive capacity.
 Those such as D. melanogaster that breed in large, relatively rare resources have ovaries that mature 10–20 eggs at a time, so that they can be laid together on one site.
 Others that breed in more-abundant but less nutritious substrates, such as leaves, may only lay one egg per day.
 The eggs have one or more respiratory filaments near the anterior end; the tips of these extend above the surface and allow oxygen to reach the embryo.
 Larvae feed not on the vegetable matter itself, but on the yeasts and microorganisms present on the decaying breeding substrate.
 Development time varies widely between species (between 7 and more than 60 days) and depends on the environmental factors such as temperature, breeding substrate, and crowding.

 Fruit flies lay eggs in response to environmental cycles.
-Eggs laid at a time (e.g., night) during which likelihood of survival is greater than in eggs laid at other times (e.g., day) yield more larvae than eggs that were laid at those times.
+Eggs laid at a time (such as night) during which likelihood of survival is greater than in eggs laid at other times (such as day) yield more larvae than eggs that were laid at those times.
 Ceteris paribus, the habit of laying eggs at this 'advantageous' time would yield more surviving offspring, and more grandchildren, than the habit of laying eggs during other times.
 This differential reproductive success would cause D. melanogaster to adapt to environmental cycles, because this behavior has a major reproductive advantage.

 Their median lifespan is 35–45 days.